romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In developing a custom GitHub Action that generates and publishes reports, how should the action be designed to handle large report files to ensure efficient performance and resource usage?
+Q: In developing a custom GitHub Action that generates and publishes reports, how should the action be designed to handle large report files to ensure efficient performance and resource usage?
 <details><summary>Show the answer</summary><p>

 - **Store the report files externally and provide download links in the action's output**